jundalisay/sp/content/en/superphysics/principles/chapter-06d.md

 {{< i s="/graphics/physics/exist.jpg" a="Spin" c="The configuration of an identity determines what can flow through it" >}}

 This is because the outside forces actually power the spin, but that power can only flow through it if it is configured to receive that flow.

+## Spin is Effort

+We call the persitence of this configuration, as well as the changes to it, as "Effort".

 An example is a claw machine that has so many toys under it.
 The claw can grab (receive) a toy if it can match the shape of the toy (match its spatial nature) as to be able to lift it to the hole.

 {{< i s="/photos/objects/claw.jpg" a="Claw machine" c="The claw needs to match the toy" >}}

+The effort of the machine therefore is to:
+1. Actually execute the action by deploying the claw (Property 4)
+2. Making the claw match the toy (Property 2)
+3. Keep the toy held until it reaches the hole (Property 3)

-Unfortunately, the claw is limited to a certain range of movements, making it incapable of matching the spatial nature of most toys.
+Unfortunately, the claw is limited to a certain range of movements (stifled Property 4 and 2).
+This makes it incapable of matching the spatial nature of most toys.

 ## So What's The Use of Spin?